How To Professionally Seal Your Granite Countertop

 How Often to Seal a Countertop

-The frequency for sealing your granite countertops depends on many factors.
+The frequency of sealing your granite countertops depends on many factors.
 Some types of granite are denser than others, making them naturally less absorbent.
 Certain types of cleanser can wear away the sealer on the countertop’s surface, making it require sealing more often.
 You may also want to seal light-colored countertops more frequently since they are more likely to show stains.

-The best way to determine if your granite counter needs sealing is to pour water on the surface, and wait to see what happens.
+The best way to determine if your granite counter needs sealing is to pour water on the surface and wait to see what happens.
 If the water is absorbed immediately, your countertop may need two or three coats of sealer on an annual basis.
 If it takes about five minutes for the water to sink in, you should still apply at least two coats, but you may only need to do it every other year.
 If it takes ten minutes or longer, apply a single coat.
 And if you’re still looking at the same puddle of water after a half-hour or so, you’re in luck!
 No sealer is needed — but you should still try this test occasionally to make sure it’s protected.

 Sealer is a Great DIY Project